dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

         implications in various areas of math diverge widely

-# Preponderant Sociophysical Postulates

-- Extrapolating from a basic assessment of the math, there are several implications/conclusions that stand out above everything else

-- others:
+#### (4) Perceived Beliefs feedback into social power (...)

+In this way, belief and perception can almost independently create energy.

+#### (5) Agents have varying degrees of autonomy, individual definitions of energy types and share traits, such as concurrency, bandwidth and physicality.

-  - the definition of power as capacity to project influence
+- a second critical factor is the lack of multitasking:
-  - social isolation/connectedness (in/dependence and vulnerability)
+  - particles (at least people) can only really do one thing & can only think one thing at a time, which bounds how quickly state changes can occur
+    - this doesn't apply to automonous agents operating on virtual channels, which are so far almost completely bound to aphysical manisfestations
+  - similarly, people are bound to one place at a time

+#### (6) Mechanics of Social interactions and connections are physical and logical, but increasingly logical.

+- Information, energy and social power flow through networks.

+#### (7) To hedge against domain complexity, agents amplify perceived beliefs and interact in other ways.

-#### (1) decoherence of information/knowledge reduces... (ability to model the system)
+#### (8) decoherence of information/knowledge reduces... (ability to model the system)

 - the single most important conclusion I can draw from a mathematical assessment of social physics is that the ability to make valid